Important information to prepare for disasters, the recovery response and staying safe.

 The easiest way to start your claim is by calling our Specialist Claims Team on 0800 366 466.
 Our team will support you with this process, provide further information, and clarify the next steps.

 In a disaster, we may see a high influx of claims and longer wait times on our phones.
-In this scenario, we will prioritise customers who are vulnerable or cannot return to their homes.
+In this scenario, we will prioritise clients who are vulnerable or cannot return to their homes.

 Claim guide